 - Team leaders can edit team members' need responses and can submit volunteer hours on their behalf.

-- Team leaders can clone an existing team in response to a need.
+- Team leaders can reuse an existing team in response to a need.

 - Teams can view their team resume.